Mule Deer Hunts

 firewood hand saw, and hunting advice.

-Bring your personal gear, warm sleeping bag and
+Bring your personal gear, sleeping bag,

-pad, food and drinking
+pad, food and drinking water.

 What’s Not Included